-The end of what's best been a lukewarm, pun intended, ski season may seem like a strange time to consider buying a ski condo, but it's actually not: As is often the case with many vacation homes, buying during or just before the peak season—in the late fall when anticipation is high for snow-season fun, or in January when the slopes are full—usually means more competition and less opportunity to negotiate.
-Wait toward the waning weeks of the season (read: now) or later, and you'll likely have more leverage.
+Full disclosure: Right now may not be the best time to get the biggest deal on a ski condo.
+As is often the case with many vacation homes, buying at the beginning or just before the peak season—in late fall when anticipation is high for snow-season fun, or in early January when the slopes are full—usually means more competition and less opportunity to negotiate.
+But since ski season is around the corner, and you may be researching pricey winter vacation rentals, now may be as good a time as any to look at your more permanent options.

-As with most matters real estate, deciding if you ought to buy in the first place doesn't depend merely on the weather.
+And as with most real estate matters, deciding if you ought to buy in the first place doesn't depend merely on the weather.
 Here's what else to consider:

 Ski condo or ski house?

 To be clear: There's not much difference between a ski house and a typical vacation getaway except for location.
-Ski houses are generally on or near mountains that have ski resorts (hence the name), and are often chalets, which are structures with steep rooflines that go past the walls, enabling rain and snow to fall off the sides with ease.
-(It's extremely useful in areas that get tons of snow; real estate website Moving Mountains has plenty more information on chalets.)
+Ski houses are generally on or near mountains that have ski resorts, and are often chalets, which are structures with steep roof lines that go past the walls, enabling rain and snow to fall off the sides easily.
+This is very useful in areas that get tons of snow.
+Real estate website Moving Mountains has more information on chalets here.

-With ski houses, as with typical houses, you're in charge of all the upkeep yourself, including what's beyond the home's four walls: snow removal, yard work, grounds maintenance, and trash removal, all of which add to the usual expenses of your mortgage and property taxes.
-(You could, of course, clear the snow and landscape your yard all on your own.)
+With ski houses, as with typical houses, you're in charge of all the upkeep yourself, including what's beyond the home's four walls: snow removal, yard work, and trash removal, all of which add to the usual expenses of your mortgage and property taxes.
+You could, of course, clear the snow and landscape your yard all on your own.

-Ski condominiums, on the other hand, are part of what's known as associations—they're similar to co-ops in the city.
-Property owners are charged condo association fees (something akin to maintenance charges at co-ops), which typically cover external upkeep.
-"The people who own it don't have to cut grass, don't have to worry about snow plowing or snow shoveling, [and do] no exterior painting," says Bunce.
-"That's all part of the association fees."
-(Dues usually run in the hundreds of dollars.
-Sometimes the amount is pegged to the size of the home, and other times, they're all the same.)
-Often, condos—which are usually either multi-floor townhouses or one-floor apartments—come with shared amenities, such as a pool, club house, or a tennis court.
+Association dues usually run in the hundreds of dollars.
+Sometimes the amount is pegged to the size of the unit, and other times, they're all the same.
+Often, condos—which are usually either multi-floor townhouses or one-floor apartments—come with shared amenities, such as a pool, clubhouse, or a tennis court.

 Buying for yourself or investment purposes?

-Your dreams of playing short-term landlord will also shape your buying plans.
-If you plan to post your ski home on AirBnB, VRBO or HomeAway so others can enjoy it (and you can reap some rental income as well), the closer to the mountain, the better.
-"If the goal is to rent the unit, you would want the area to be busy and accessible to large demographics," advises Cummings.
+"If the goal is to rent the unit, you would want the area to be busy and accessible to large demographics," says Alison Cummings, managing broker at TPW Real Estate in Stratton, Vermont.
 "Stratton is popular because of its location within a three-and-a-half-hour drive from a lot of metropolitan areas.
 There’s also a lot to do here if you’re not skiing."

-Stratton and Okemo (another ski resort in nearby Ludlow, Vermont), for instance, are 30 minutes from Manchester, Vermont, a major destination for outlet shopping and the site of historic spots such as Hildene, the estate of Abraham Lincoln's son, Robert Todd Lincoln, as well as plenty of lakes and summer camps; they're likely to lure vacationers in warmer months, too, opening up possibilities for rental income year-round.
+Stratton and Okemo (another ski resort in nearby Ludlow, Vermont), for instance, are 30 minutes from Manchester, Vermont, a major destination for outlet shopping and historic sites such as Hildene, the estate of Abraham Lincoln's son, Robert Todd Lincoln, as well as lakes and summer camps.
+Such attractions are likely to lure vacationers in warmer months, too, opening up possibilities for rental income year-round.

-If buying outright—and the cash outlay that comes with that kind of decision—seems daunting, you may want to think about fractional ownership (aka timeshares).
-Many ski resorts (such as Okemo, and Deer Valley or Park City in Utah) offer buyers condos to use for a quarter (13 weeks) or even an eighth (6.5 weeks) of a year.
+If buying outright—and the cash outlay that comes with it—seems daunting, you may want to think about fractional ownership, better known as timeshares.
+Many ski resorts (such as Okemo, Deer Valley, and Park City in Utah) offer buyers condos to use for a quarter (13 weeks) or even an eighth (6 1/2 weeks) of a year.
 Because you're only there for part of the time, you only pay part of the total cost.
-According to BestSkiProperty.com, some fractional ownership setups let you trade days or weeks you can't use at your place for a stint somewhere else, a helpful perk if you like to vacation in different spots.
+Some fractional ownership setups let you trade days or weeks you can't use at your place for a stint somewhere else, a helpful perk if you like to vacation in different places, according to BestSkiProperty.com.

 Mortgage or all-cash?